GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 }
 ```

 We start by defining the `UidInterface` that the `Uid` class will implement.
 We only really need to store a few properties, the primary of which is the actual `uid: string` value.
-The `Uid.constructor()` method accepts a passed argument of any of the types specified in `UidParamsType`, which allows this class to handle just about any uid format we can throw at it.
-The `Uid.generateString()` method creates a new random uid string in the event that a new `Uid` instance is created without passing an initial value.
+The `constructor()` accepts a passed argument of any of the types specified in `UidParamsType`, which allows this class to handle just about any uid format we can throw at it.
+The `generateString()` method creates a new random uid string in the event that a new `Uid` instance are created without passing an initial value.
 Otherwise, the `getUidAsHex()` method converts a passed value into a hex format.

 {{% notice "note" %}} Throughout this guide there will be too much code to go through it all line-by-line without being overwhelming and verbose.
-Instead, we'll typically go through the main features and functionality of a given snippet, and then redirect your attention to the actual files found in the [public repo](https://github.com/GabeStah/dgraph-twitter-clone) to provide more details and see how everything works together. {{% /notice %}}
+Instead, we'll typically go through the main features and functionality of a given snippet or file, and then redirect your attention to the actual files found in the [public repo](https://github.com/GabeStah/dgraph-twitter-clone) which can provide more details and let you see how everything works together. {{% /notice %}}

 ### Managing Our Models

-We already got a sneak peak at the models we're using when we defined our schema, but now let's [take a look](https://github.com/GabeStah/dgraph-twitter-clone/blob/master/packages/dgraph-query-manager/src/models/BaseModel.ts) at the `dgraph-query-manager/src/models/BaseModel.ts` class, which is the driving logic behing our specific model classes like `Tweet` and `User`.
+We already got a sneak peek at the models we're using when we defined our schema, but now let's [take a look](https://github.com/GabeStah/dgraph-twitter-clone/blob/master/packages/dgraph-query-manager/src/models/BaseModel.ts) at the `dgraph-query-manager/src/models/BaseModel.ts` class, which is the driving logic behind our specific model classes like `Tweet`, `User`, and `Hashtag`.

 ```ts
 // File: packages/dgraph-query-manager/src/models/BaseModel.ts